Course Learning Objectives that are related to Service Learning:

 Approximate time by bus: 45 minutes.
 Walk to South 11th and National, take 19 bus towards 19 Silver Spring, walk to Wisconsin and Plankinton, take 10 bus towards Bluemound-Brookfield, walk to Glenview and Wisconsin, take 67 bus towards Brown Deer Road, walk to 7500 West North Ave, Wauwatosa.

 Approximate time by car: 10-15 minutes.
-Head south on South 11th Street toward West National Avenue, take the second left onto West Walker Street, take ramp onto I-43 N/I-94 W/US-42 N continue to follow I-43 N, take exit 72A for I-94 W/US 41 W toward Madison, merge onto I-94 W/US-41, take exit 308C to merge onto US-41 N, take the Lloyd street exit, turn left onto West Lloyd street, turn right onto North 55th Street, turn left onto West North Ave.
-Days/ Hours: Adult day Center is open Monday-Friday, 9am-5pm.
-The Skilled Nursing facility is open 24 hours, so times of service are flexible, but must be consistent every week.
+Head south on South 11th Street toward West National Avenue, take the second left onto West Walker Street, take ramp onto I-43 N/I-94 W/US-42 N continue to follow I-43 N, take exit 72A for I-94 W/US 41 W toward Madison, merge onto I-94 W/US-41, take exit 308C to merge onto US-41 N, take the Lloyd street exit, turn left onto West Lloyd street, turn right onto North 55th Street, turn left onto West North Ave. *There is no parking in the staff or visitor parking lots.
+Students must park on the street near Lutheran Home.

 Description of Agency/ Activities: Lutheran Home was established in 1906 out of love and concern to provide for retired and indigent pastors and teachers who could live out their lives in relative comfort and dignity.
 While they serve people of all backgrounds, it’s clear that faith and compassion remain the driving forces in care.
 Lutheran Home and Harwood Place are a faith-based family of services dedicated to meeting the ever-changing physical, emotional and spiritual needs of older adults, including their families, with a variety of distinctive housing and care options.
 They offer a full range of services including: retirement living, rehabilitation therapy, assisted living, specialized care for the memory-impaired, adult day services, skilled nursing, and host hospice care on-site.

-Student Role in Agency: Students working at the Adult Day Center will be working with individuals and groups as they go about their daily activities.
+Student Role in Agency: Students may either work in the Adult Day Center or in the Skilled Nursing facility.
+Though student preference for placement in either program will be taken into account, it is highly dependent on agency availability and schedule.
+Students working at the Adult Day Center will be working with individuals and groups as they go about their daily activities.
 These activities include: daily exercise, pet therapy, music therapy, crafts, discussion groups, and memory enhancement exercises.
 The students will be able to form a therapeutic relationship with 1 or more clients over the 7-8 week period.
 Students working at the Skilled Nursing facility will be able to form a therapeutic relationship with 1 or more clients over the 7-8 week period through a number of activities similar to those at the Adult Day Center, as well as visiting individual rooms and talking to patients.

 Orientation: First day of service